 Most people make the mistake of being too stingy with their floss as you need to break off about 18 inches in length, and then wind each end around your middle fingers.

 You can then slide a section of the floss between your teeth, wrapping the floss right around as you slide it up from the gum line to the incisal edge.
 Use a fresh section of floss for each tooth.

-It’s also possible to buy electric flossers and soft rubber interdental flossers, so keep experimenting until you find a product which works well for you.
-It might seem a hassle to floss but it’s well worth the effort as having a great oral hygiene routine gives you a brighter and fresher smile and could save you time and money in the long run.
+It’s also possible to buy electric flossers and soft rubber interdental flossers, so keep experimenting until you find a product that works well for you.
+It might seem a hassle to floss, but it’s well worth the effort as having a great oral hygiene routine gives you a brighter and fresher smile and could save you time and money in the long run.

 If you are worried about doing it correctly, then ask us to show you how.